Hiroki6/hiroki-site/content/posts/eJPTv2-certificate.md

 Over the weekend, I took the eJPT exam offered by [ine.com](https://security.ine.com/certifications/ejpt-certification/).

 The exam allowed a duration of 48 hours.
 I started the exam at 9am then finished at around at 3pm.
-Although I initially believed I had achieved a perfect score, it appears I made a single error.
+Although I initially believed I had achieved a perfect score, it appears I made a single mistake.

 ![eJPTV2 result](/media/certificates/eJPTv2_result.png)